Analysis | GOP officials overwhelmingly side against Trump’s voter fraud claims — when forced to decide

 Duncan and Sterling have no formal role in making their state’s election results official.
 But all of the above-mentioned Republicans do.
 And overwhelmingly in recent weeks, the Republicans who have been forced into a time for choosing have chosen against Trump.

 That doesn’t mean there won’t be a significant defection in Trump’s favor among Republicans in the weeks to come.
-Many of the above-mentioned officials, it’s worth emphasizing, are faced with defending their own elections systems, which isn’t as much a consideration for congressional Republicans.
+Many of the above-mentioned officials, it’s worth emphasizing, are faced with defending their own elections systems, which isn’t as much of a consideration for congressional Republicans.

 But just as notable as the lack of Republicans willing to say Biden is the president-elect is the lack of buy-in on Trump’s claims from other Republicans.
 They might soon have a choice to make if their colleagues press the issue, meaning they can’t keep their powder so dry forever.
 But pretty much everyone who has come before them from their own party and who has actually been forced to take a stand hasn’t sided with Trump.